Posted on November 14th, 2012 71 comments

 The BTU rating of this so-called cooler is absolutely minuscule compared with even a small window air conditioner.
 A small 5000 BTU/hr window air conditioner produces the equivalent cooling to melting about 35 lbs. of ice per hour.
 This cooler holds 12 lbs. of ice total.
 That’s about 1.5 gallons.
 Think about the volume of 1.5 gallons of water.
 You’ll be using a large portion of the space in your freezer to continually re-freeze these glacier packs.
 Assuming you swapped out these packs every 4 to 6 hours, which is how long they last according to the website, this device would have only about 7% of the capacity to cool a room as a window air conditioner.
 And, don’t forget, freezing the packs simultaneously puts all the heat removed from the water (and then some) into your home.
 There’s a good reason that air conditioners need to be vented to the outdoors.
 It’s because they need a place to dump the heat that they remove from inside your house.
 You cannot cool a house with a closed system like this.

 I wish I could talk with the engineers who dream up these scam products just to see what they are thinking.
-I cannot fathom how they sleep at night because they are swindling their customers and the worst part is they must know it.
+I cannot imagine how they sleep at night because they are swindling their customers and the worst part is they must know it.